 develop water quality based effluent limitations and comments on technology based effluent limitations, as appropriate, for inclusion in any federal permit issued to a discharger pursuant to Section 402 of the Clean Water Act (33 U.S.C.
 Section 1342), and review of Section 404 permits of the Clean Water Act (33 U.S.C.
 Section 1344);

 require that these effluent limitations be included in any such permit as a condition for Tribal certification pursuant to Section 401 of the Clean Water Act, (33 U.S.C.
-Section 1341), provided that a reasonable time, not to exceed three years, for compliance may be considered as part of the certification process.
+Section 1341), provided that a reasonable time for compliance may be considered as part of the certification process.

 coordinate water pollution control activities with other tribal, local, state, and federal agencies, as appropriate;